 I learned about this idea of “testing everything” from Alex Kladov, aka matklad, and his post How to Test.
 It’s a great post, and I’m focusing on just one part of it in this post of mine.

-In my project Millet, a language server for Standard ML, I have some repository tests, which ensure the repository itself must be a certain way.
+In my project Millet, a language server for Standard ML written in Rust, I have some repository tests, which ensure the repository itself must be a certain way.

 For every rule in the statics for the Definition of Standard ML, there must be exactly one place in the code that references that rule.